 Slices of gluten free pumpkin bread.

-This one bowl pumpkin bread is made with canned pumpkin, with a warming pumpkin spice mix in homage to the infamous Pumpkin Spice Latte cult.
+• Why choose this recipe?
+This one-bowl pumpkin bread is made with canned pumpkin, with a warming pumpkin spice mix in homage to the infamous Pumpkin Spice Latte.
+An easy gluten free loaf with warming spices, perfect with a cuppa.

-And if you’ve got leftover pumpkin puree, why not use it to make my Pumpkin Spice Latte Cake, my Pumpkin Spice Donuts or even my spooky Pumpkin Swiss Roll?
+• Love Pumpkin?
+If you’ve got leftover pumpkin puree, why not use it to make my Pumpkin Spice Latte Cake, my Pumpkin Spice Donuts, Pumpkin Swiss Roll, Pumpkin Cookies or even Banana and Pumpkin Muffins?

-There’s a printable recipe card for this gluten free pumpkin bread recipe below.
-But for the shopping list you will need…
+There’s a printable recipe card below for this easy pumpkin bread recipe with the full quantities.
+But here are the main ingredients and ideas for any swaps:

 • Vegetable Oil: Using a neutral oil like vegetable oil makes this pumpkin bread super moist – and also accidentally dairy free!